julianmak/NEMO-related/docs/index.rst

 Homebrew collection of NEMO (mostly post v3.6) related content, existing here primarily to remind myself of code details.
-Includes compilation notes, analyses codes, and eventually some GEOMETRIC and its NEMO implementation in here too.
+Includes compilation notes, analyses codes, and eventually details to some GEOMETRIC details, its NEMO implementation and model building in here too.
 Appropriate disclaimers in the individual sections themselves.

 I can be contacted at julian.mak@physics.ox.ac.uk regarding the modifying / adding to the content here.